sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Interact.rst

 control gets the label when printed.
 Here, we've put in some text for all three of them.
 Remember that the text must be in quotes!
-Otherwise Sage will think that you are referring (for example) to some variable called lower, which it will think you forgot to define.
+Otherwise Sage will think that you are referring (for example) to some variable called "lower", which it will think you forgot to define.

 .. skip